 Draft Finance Bill 2017-2018

-In order to increase the competitiveness of the UK debt markets, Winter Draft Finance Bill 2017 to 2018 includes an exemption from withholding tax on interest arising on debt traded on a Multilateral Trading Facility operated by an EEA-regulated recognised stock exchange.
+In order to increase the competitiveness of the UK debt markets, the Finance Bill 2017-18 includes an exemption from withholding tax on interest arising on debt traded on a Multilateral Trading Facility operated by an EEA-regulated recognised stock exchange.
 This is achieved by extending the definition of a quoted Eurobond.
 The change will have effect for interest payments made on or after 1 April 2018.

 Alongside the draft Finance Bill, HMRC has published a consultation on changing its Business Risk Reviews for large businesses.
 The aim is make the Business Risk Reviews more precise to help improve tax compliance.

 Draft legislation has been published on simplifying administration of the Bank Levy from 2018 and reducing the scope and rate of the levy in 2021.

 Partnership tax reform